General Campus Access

 Shuttle Service to Campus through Columbia Transportation

-Columbia Transportation is providing commuter shuttle service by reservation for Barnard faculty, students and staff on weekdays.
-Routes are focused on key areas within the outer boroughs and Manhattan with easy connections to commuter rail and park-and-ride locations.
-In addition to the commuter shuttles this fall, the Intercampus Shuttle will be making stops at 96th Street throughout the day, offer a Manhattan East side route and Saturday service is available following the Red Line.
-Columbia also offers an on-demand Evening Shuttle, powered by Via, that runs between 6 p.m. and 4 a.m. each night.
+Please review Columbia Transportation for information on shuttle services, including the Intercampus Shuttle Columbia also offers an on-demand Evening Shuttle, powered by Via, that runs between 6 p.m. and 4 a.m. each night.
 For those interested in using Via outside of the Evening Shuttle service, Columbia affiliates can use the code “CU2020” to unlock 20% off all private rides.